reflexframework/reflexframework.github.io/_workshops/workshop-2hr-cc.md

 title: Introduction to AI Adoption & Resilience for C-Suite Leaders
 ---

-{% block type='goals' %}
+{% block type='goals' text='Workshop Goals' %}
 - Understand the opportunities and risks of AI adoption.
 - Recognize how AI intersects with software supply chain and governance.
-- Experience the attacker’s perspective.
+- Experience the attacker's perspective.
 - Leave with a practical, business-level action plan using the REFLEX framework.
 {% endblock %}